jamesformat/format-gatsby/src/pages/blog/2019-10-07-a-side-return-extension-in-stoke-newington-north-east-london.md

   A side return extension for a young family in Stoke Newington, North East London.
 Format carried out all the initial design, planning application, technical design, contractor tender and contract administration.

+  The design included renovations to a basement bedroom with en-suite shower room; the bedroom opens onto a light-well between the house and the extension.
+  The large windows provide a visual connection between the different spaces and levels of the split level ground floor, basement, dining area and the garden.
 featuredpost: false
 featuredimage: /img/stoke-newington-2019-1-.jpg
 tags: